 Academic progress is reviewed for all students at the end of each quarter.
 A previous "Active" student for whom it has been determined is currently not meeting the minimum SAP standards will be placed on "Financial Aid Warning" or "Academic Warning" status for one additional quarter of attendance.
 Financial Aid Warning status allows a student who currently utilizes Title IV HEA or Florida state financial aid to continue to attend class(es) for one additional quarter and utilize these funds while attempting to achieve SAP standards.
 A Financial Aid Warning status also places a student on notice that he/she will be suspended from the College and lose Title IV HEA and Florida state financial aid eligibility if all academic progress standards are not met by the end of the Financial Aid Warning quarter.
-Academic Warning status allows a student to continue to attend class(es) for one additional quarter while attempting to achieve SAP standards.
+Academic Warning status allows a student to continue to attend class(es) for one additional quarter shile attempting to achieve SAP standards.
 A student on Academic Warning status does receive Title IV HEA or Florida state financial aid.
+An Academic Warning status also places a student on notice that he/she will be suspended from the College Title IV HEA or Florida state financial aid.
+An Academic Warning status also places a student on academic warning status does receive Title IV HEA or Florida state financial aid.
 An Academic Warning status also places a student on notice that he/she will be suspended from the College if all academic progress standards are not met by the end of the Academic Warning quarter.
 If at any evaluation point a Financial Aid Warning or Academic Warning status student fails to satisfy all SAP requirements he/she will be suspended from the College for a minimum of one academic quarter, and the student status will become "Suspension".
 Re-establishment of financial aid eligibility is only possible through the Satisfactory Academic Progress Appeal process.
 Upon any evaluation that affects a student's eligibility for Title IV HEA and/or State financial aid funds, a notification letter will be posted to the student's portal with the College.
 A student who believes he/she has encountered a special circumstance(s) that has impeded his/her satisfactory academic progress resulting in a punitive action by the College and/or loss of Title IV HEA or Florida state financial aid may utilize the appeal process as outlined in this policy.